 The term nonsocomial infection originally meant "hospital acquired infection" and is no longer used by Infection Preventionists.
 It has been replaced by the term "healthcare-associated infection" or "HAI" to better reflect the different settings in which healthcare is currently provided.

 "Healthcare-associated infections (HAI) are infections caused by a wide variety of common and unusual bacteria, fungi, and viruses during the course of receiving medical care" (CDC, 2011).

 Epidemiology is the study of factors, which influence the occurrence, distribution, prevention, and control of disease, and other health related events.

 For more information on infection control and infection control professionals visit the Association for Professionals in Infection Control and Epidemiology (APIC) Web site.
-The page on Infection Control and Your Life provides useful information on how to prevent the spread of infectious diseases in your own home.
+The page on Infection Prevention and You provides useful information on how to prevent the spread of infectious diseases in your own home.